samyemad/task/README.md

 ### Model

-To create your own model copy the `TestModel.php` file in the models directory.
+To create your own model copy the `CustomerModel.php` file in the models directory.
-For further examples on using model see the usage in `User.php`
+For further examples on using model see the usage in `Customer.php`

 ### Views